 They also offer a tour of their facility (which is located an another location in Asheville) if your kids are older.
 If you are a chocolate fan or really any type of dessert fan you don’t want to miss the French Broad Chocolate Lounge!

-There are so many great hiking trails in and around the Pisgah National Forest.
+There are so many great hiking trails and waterfalls in Asheville and around the Pisgah National Forest.
 Check out our post Hiking In Asheville With Kids for some easy hiking trails and some more challenging ones to do with kids.
 We really liked the skinny dip falls swimming hole trail!

 We had so much fun in Asheville that staying a week was not long enough.
 There were so many great things to do in Asheville with kids that we will definitely be back!